2. What is a lease under ASC 842?

 - Leveraged lease arrangements

-Similar to ASC 840, the new lease accounting standard uses a two-model approach for lessees; each lease is classified as either a finance lease or an operating lease.
+Similar to ASC 840, the prior lease accounting standard, ASC 842 uses a two-model approach for lessees; each lease is classified as either a finance lease or an operating lease.
 This applies to all leased asset categories covered under the standard, including leases of equipment and real estate.
 “Finance lease” is a new term and replaces the term, “capital lease,” used under Topic 840.
-Additionally, ASC 842 changes the criteria that define a finance/capital lease.
+Additionally, ASC 842 changes the criteria defining a finance/capital lease.

 Lessees reporting under Topic 842 are required to recognize both the assets and the liabilities arising from their leases.
-The lease liability is measured as the present value of lease payments, while the lease asset is equal to the lease liability adjusted for certain items like prepaid rent and lease incentives.
+The lease liability is measured as the present value of lease payments, while the lease asset is equal to the lease liability adjusted for certain items like prepaid rent, initial direct costs, and lease incentives.